adaptlearning/adapt-contrib-spoor/README.md

 **_spoor**: (object): The Spoor object that contains values for **_isEnabled**, **_tracking**, **_reporting**, and **_advancedSettings**.

 >>**_isEnabled** (boolean): Enables/disables the **Spoor** extension.
 If set to `true` (the default value), the plugin will try to connect to a SCORM conformant LMS when the course is launched via *index_lms.html*.
 If one is not available, a 'Could not connect to LMS' error message will be displayed.
-This error can be avoided during course development either by setting this to `false` or - more easily - by launching the course via *index.html* or *main.html*.
-This latter technique is also useful if you are developing a course that could be run either from an LMS or a regular web server.ß
+This error can be avoided during course development either by setting this to `false` or - more easily - by launching the course via *index.html*.
+This latter technique is also useful if you are developing a course that could be run either from an LMS or a regular web server.

 >>**_shouldSubmitScore** (boolean): Determines whether the numeric scores attained in assessments will be reported to the LMS.
 Acceptable values are `true` or `false`.
 The default is `false`.